gui3/fluidite/README.md

 The problem is what to do with a :- that would not be at the end of the line ?
-Shall we comment all the remaining ? this creates doublon with :x>, and we can't give backspace removal to an endline comment, that would be a pain :
+Shall we comment all the remaining ? this creates doublon with :x>, and we can't give linebreak removal to an endline comment, that would be a pain :
 ```
 lorem ipsum :x> this is endline comment